gonmarques/slick-repo/README.md

 val coffee: Coffee = coffeeRepository.save(Coffee(None, "Ristretto", None))
 ```

 The library will update this field automatically by calling the `withVersion` case class method that the application must define, as it was shown in the previous versioned entity configuration example.
+This method's implementation should return a copy of the current entity with its `version` field assigned with the version value that is passed as an argument of the method.

 The application must also configure the repository to extend `VersionedRepository` by providing an additional type parameter that represents the version field type, and define the `versionType` field accordingly.
 Finally it is also required that the Slick table definition extends `Versioned` and provide the version type as a parameter and define the `version` column.